 - Preheat the oven to 180 C/350 F/Gas 4.

 - Mix together the sugar(s), flour, xanthan gum, baking powder, bicarbonate of soda, ground almonds and salt in a large bowl, making sure any lumps are completely broken down.

-- Pour the liquid into the dry ingredients and gently beat with a spoon until combined.
+- Pour the butter-syrup into the dry ingredients and gently beat with a firm wooden/silicone spoon until combined.

-- Beat the eggs and milk together in a small bowl and then add to the cake mix.
-Beat briefly to combine all ingredients into a thick batter.
+- Beat the eggs and milk together in a separate small bowl and then add to the cake mix.
+Beat with a whisk until all ingredients are fully combined and have become a thick batter.

 - Add the toffee pieces and gently stir into the batter until evenly distributed.

 - Spoon the batter into the cake cases evenly (about two-thirds full) and spread with the back of a spoon, to get an even surface.

 - Bake for 15 minutes, then turn the oven down to 160 C/320 F/Gas 3, and continue to bake for a further 20 to 30 minutes until the cakes are well risen, spring back to the touch and a knife inserted into the centre comes out more or less clean.

 - Once cooked, remove from the oven and leave to cool in the tins for about 10 minutes before removing to a wire rack to cool completely.

 - When the cakes are cold, core the centre of each using a cupcake corer or knife, being sure to trim and save the central sponge ‘cap’.
 Be careful not to cut through the bottom of the cakes.